 Wall washing is a technique of lighting design where light is used to bathe a wall uniformly.
 As a form of accent lighting, it adds visual appeal to your space.

-To create a wall wash effect, lights need to be mounted at or above ceiling height, and far enough away from the wall (at about 2 to 3 feet away) so the beam angle can spread out at a wider beam angle and ‘wash’ up more vertical surface.
+To create a wall wash effect, lights need to be mounted at or above ceiling height, and far enough away from the wall (at about 2 to 3 feet away) so the beam angle can spread out at a wider beam angle and ‘wash’ up a more vertical surface.

 The light should also be angled in such a way that the beam hits the wall at eye level or towards the center of the wall feature or artwork you want to highlight in the bathroom.

-Wall washers tend to be directional fixtures that allow light to be uniformly pointed towards the wall.
+Wall washers tend to be directional fixtures that allow light to be uniformly pointed toward the wall.
 We recommend using multi-directional fixtures such as bathroom track lights or eye-ball can lights for wall washing.

 You May Also Like: How to Use Track Lighting in the Bathroom

-When wall washing is uniformly spread out over a bathroom wall from top to bottom, the result is a wall that appears clear and bright, even dramatic and any architecture is emphasized.
+When wall washing is uniformly spread out over a bathroom wall from top to bottom, the result is a wall that appears clear and bright, even dramatic, and any architecture is emphasized.
 More so, the bathroom as a whole looks more spacious.

 NOTE: Wall washing is best used on walls with a smooth, flat surface when you want to focus attention on wall hangings rather than the wall.
-If your walls has imperfections you want to hide, wall washing will help ‘wash’ them out and limit shadows.
+If your walls have imperfections you want to hide, wall washing will help ‘wash’ them out and limit shadows.